 What You Need to Know About PetSmart's Recent Earnings

-PetSmart unleashed third-quarter earnings on Friday.
-Here's what you need to know about the company's results.
+PetSmart unleashed second-quarter earnings earlier this week.
+Here's what investors need to know about the company's results.

-Until recently, PetSmart's historical growth rate had been like a scratch behind investors' ears.
-During the past five years, PetSmart's net sales have increased 9% on average annually, outpacing the industry.
-Yet third-quarter same-store sales grew 2.7%, down from the prior quarter's 3.4%.
-Meanwhile, sales for PetSmart's important services segment, which includes grooming, boarding, training, and veterinary services, were up 5.2%, compared to 7.3% growth in the second quarter.
-Clearly, even PetSmart's very profitable services sales, which have grown roughly 60% in the past five years, are slowing.
+However, PetSmart's historical growth rate has been like a scratch behind investors' ears.
+During the past five years, PetSmart's net sales have increased 9% on average annually , outpacing the industry.
+In the second quarter, same-store sales grew 3.4%, slightly down from the prior quarter.
+Meanwhile, sales for PetSmart's important services segment, which includes grooming, boarding, training, and veterinary services (through PetSmart's Banfield), were up 7.3%.

-PetSmart has warmed investors' hearts for years.
-While it still boasts a strong brand, differentiation through services, and mouthwatering opportunities for international expansion, shareholders question how long the company can continue its growth trajectory.
-Investors searching for another way to play the profitable pet market should consider Zoetis.
-It's more of a niche market, but this animal-health company offers an exciting way to participate in a roaring industry.
+Will PetSmart's success continue?
+That's anyone's guess.
+Without a doubt, the pet-centric retailer has warmed investors' hearts for years.
+And it still boasts a strong brand, differentiation through services, and mouthwatering opportunities for international expansion.
+But if you're looking for another way to play the lucrative pet market, consider Zoetis.
+While it focuses on more of a niche market, this pet meds company offers another exciting way to play a roaring industry.

 The article What You Need to Know About PetSmart's Recent Earnings originally appeared on Fool.com.Fool contributor Nicole Seghetti owns shares of Pfizer.
 Follow her on Twitter @NicoleSeghetti.
 The Motley Fool recommends PetSmart.
 Try any of our Foolish newsletter services free for 30 days.
 We Fools may not all hold the same opinions, but we all believe that considering a diverse range of insights makes us better investors.
 The Motley Fool has a disclosure policy.